PhishermanGG/docs/docs/guide/domain-classifications.md

 :::

 ::: danger Malicious
-Site has been observed serving phishing or scam content.
+Site has been observed serving malicious content or a scam/phishing site.
 :::

 ## Verified Phish